Jane Decker

-Jane Smith (born April 29, 1994), known by the stage name Jane Decker and formerly as simply Decker, is an American singer and songwriter from Cincinnati, Ohio.
+Jane Ellen Decker Smith (born April 29, 1994), known by the stage name Jane Decker and formerly as simply Decker, is an American singer and songwriter from Cincinnati, Ohio.
 As a teenager, Decker fronted the bands Formulas and Belle Histoire, the latter of which was signed to InVogue Records.
 After Belle Histoire's dissolution, she appeared on The Voice in 2013, where she attracted attention despite not advancing, and subsequently began releasing solo music, including two EPs in 2015.

 Early life

 Born Jane Smith, Decker grew up in Cincinnati, Ohio, where her parents encouraged her to pursue music.
 At age ten, shortly after she'd begun writing songs, both of her parents were diagnosed with cancer, and her father died when she was 12; shortly afterward, she began recording her first songs, something her father had encouraged in his final months.

 Career

 Early bands (2010–2013)

 At age 14, Decker joined her first band, a short-lived Paramore-esque pop punk band called Formulas (previously Delta Delta! with singer Kelc Galluzzo).
 While in Formulas, Decker found herself writing songs that did not fit Formulas' punk style, and her brother John encouraged her to record them, offering to recruit musicians and pay for recording sessions.
 With the breakup of Formulas, the 16-year-old Decker formed the indie pop group Belle Histoire in 2011, with guitarists Aaron Hunt (formerly of Seabird) and Austin Livingood, bassist Mitch Winsett, and Formulas drummer Wes Comer.

 After an independent EP in 2011, Belle Histoire signed to InVogue Records in early 2012, where they released a second EP, I Can Tell, and the full-length debut Dreamers that same year.
 During their existence, the group received attention from Alternative Press and AbsolutePunk and performed at MidPoint Music Festival and the inaugural Bunbury Music Festival.
 Decker also separately joined Chiodos frontman Craig Owens for his 2012 solo tour.
 The group eventually dissolved in 2013, due to member departures as well as Decker's desire for a solo career.